Skip to main content

 You still there?
 Come back!

-Primevil resembles what would happen if Predator were to shack up on a jungle island with The Descent.
-It is a strangely old fashioned feeling film that benefits from a strong cast, gorgeous cinematography, rousing score and breathtakingly taut suspense.
-After a rather uneven opening things finally get going once the yuppie pals are shipwrecked on the island.
+Primevil resembles a blend of Predator and The Descent.
+It is a strangely old fashioned feeling film that benefits from a strong cast, gorgeous cinematography, rousing score and taut suspense.
+After a rather uneven opening things finally get going once the group of friends are shipwrecked on the island.
 Reiné slowly cranks the tension and atmosphere to stifling proportions and the story begins to zip along at breakneck speed, as fleetingly glimpsed ‘things’ lurking in the impenetrable jungle swiftly dispatch the group.

 Once we’re left with sole survivor Anna (Emily Foxler), the film really comes into its own; equal parts ludicrous, tense, feverish, nasty and unsettling.
 When we finally see the humanoid creatures, they don’t disappoint.
-They resemble a strange mix of the crawlers from The Descent and the formidable bounty hunters of Predator – hulking bat-faced primates sporting dreadlocks and bad tempers.
+They resemble a strange mix of the crawlers from The Descent and the formidable bounty hunters of Predator – hulking, bat-faced and bad tempered.
 They’re big, imposing and brutal.
 Some impressive wirework depicts them hurling themselves through the forest at speed in a number of adrenaline-fuelled chase sequences.

 Primevil (cert.
 15) will be released on DVD (£12.99) by Revolver Entertainment on 21st March 2011.